Neither Confirm Nor Deny: British Intelligence, Lawless Agent Running and the Suppression of Truth

 Description

-‘The State is assassinating people.’
-These were the chilling words of a damning note to Tony Blair that stated the facts of Britain’s decades long intelligence war in Northern Ireland.
-State forces had crossed a line, guided by a secret review from 1980 that quietly rewired Britain’s war, placing intelligence above the law.
+These were the chilling words said to have been sent to Tony Blair in 1999 in a damning note bluntly summarising one of the consequences of Britain’s decades-long intelligence war in Northern Ireland.
+State forces had crossed a line, guided by a secret review from 1980 that quietly rewired Britain’s war, placing intelligence gathering above the law.

 Contents